eclipse-sumo/sumo/docs/web/docs/Models/Emissions/PHEMlight5.md

 The name is composed of the vehicle category and size, the technology and the emission standard, all connected with underscores.

+!!! caution
+    Please note that the order of the name parts is different than in the old PHEMlight.

 ### Vehicle Category and Size Classes